STORMWATER MANAGEMENT FACILITY PRIORITIZATION AND MAINTENANCE -PROJECT DESCRIPTION

 Once all components of the facility were inspected and a level of service was determined, a prioritization matrix was created to determine the facilities with the most crucial deficiencies.
 Major maintenance requirement rankings were influenced by three major factors; level of performance, the sensitivity of the receiving waters, and the current and predicted sediment loading in the facility, which determine the priority of the deficiencies.
 In addition to identifying maintenance requirements, this project also looked at retrofit opportunities which could be made either in upstream drainage areas or in an existing pond block which would improve the water quality treatment level of the SWM facilities.

 Detailed design was then initiated to complete major maintenance for one (1) SWM facility and minor maintenance for ten (10) SWM facilities which was completed in 2019 with only minor construction items to be addressed by the Contractor to complete the project in Spring/Summer 2020.
-Additional scope was added for major maintenance of one of the stormwater management ponds; the design and permits are complete with construction to occur in 2021.
+An additional scope was added for major maintenance of one of the stormwater management ponds; the design and permits are complete with construction to occur in 2021.